-Marketing has one job—to generate value through attracting qualified leads that sales can convert into customers.
-There are about a million different things surrounding that one goal, but at the end of the day, that’s what it’s all about.
+Marketing has one job—to generate value by attracting qualified leads that your sales team can convert into customers.
+There are about a million different parts of the marketing process, but at the end of the day, that’s what it’s all about.

 Too often we get so bogged down in the tactics that we forget to create a framework to allow for smart decision-making and swift implementation once the strategy is defined.
 So how does a marketing professional or business owner go about putting together a marketing strategy?